ginafish/aws-kubernetes-migration-factory/README.md

 NAMESPACES=all

 [SOURCE]
-# Source Cloud Provider valid values are GKE,AKE,KOPS
+# Source Cloud Provider valid values are GKE,AKS,KOPS
 CLOUD=GKE
 # Source kube config file
 # Refer the documentation for the respective source cluster provider to create the kubeconfig file.
 For GKE, you may refer https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl